RS&H designs revamped HH-60 maintenance hangar at Patrick Space Force Base

 Extensive research leads to optimal design

-The facility assessment found the structure had significant damage including corrosion, rot, and leaks, and the mechanical, electrical, plumbing, and fire-protection systems were outdated and/or inoperable.
+The experienced design team conducted several site visits to determine what portions of the building could be salvaged and what would need to be replaced.
+The team led a facility assessment and hazardous material investigation and found the structure had significant damage, including corrosion, rot and leaks, and the mechanical, electrical, plumbing and fire-protection systems were outdated and/or inoperable.
 In addition, the hangar had incurred water damage during a recent hurricane.
-Following the assessment, RS&H led a design charrette, working closely with USACE, AFRC and local Patrick SFB stakeholders to develop a D/B RFP scope.

-The D/B RFP includes an effective floor plan, engineering requirements, and structural repairs to support AFRC’s mission in a safe and healthy working environment.
-The RFP addresses the hazardous conditions to be remedied, AT/FP and UFC criteria updates, special maintenance requirements, utilities improvements, and equipment upgrades.
-The adjacent aircraft apron was also reconfigured as part of the package to prevent water intrusion into the hangar.
+The D-B RFP included an effective floor plan, engineering requirements, and structural repairs to support AFRC’s mission in a safe and healthy working environment.
+The RFP addressed the hazardous conditions to be remedied, Anti-Terrorism/Force Protection (AT/FP) and UFC criteria updates, special maintenance requirements, utilities improvements, and equipment upgrades.
+The team also reconfigured the adjacent aircraft apron as part of the package to prevent water intrusion into the hangar.